OleBo/jekyll-github/README.md

 You can configure the plugin either globally (in `_config.yml`) or in particular page (at the top of page between the two `---`).
 The settings in the page will take preference.

-The configuration is for defining the format string for the output of type of commands.
+The configuration is for defining the format string for the output of commands.
 Let's see through an example:

 ```yml
 jekyll-github: